 It’s fairly common for professionals in this industry to have experience working as consultants, independent contractors, and regular employees.

-But that presents a problem: you must incorporate all of your disparate work experience into a unified list without confusing the person looking over your resume.
+But that presents a problem: you must incorporate all your disparate work experience into a unified list without confusing the person looking over your resume.

 To do that, you can arrange your work experience by category.